hctwist/computational-graph/README.md

 - Safe dependencies - nodes are guaranteed to re-compute if their inputs change and this will propagate through the graph
 - Computation is optimised and isolated to the subgraphs in which a dependency changed
-- A node based architecture lends itself to being easily testable
+- A node-based architecture lends itself to being easily testable

 ## Usage